leonardo-schneider/Data-Munging-II-v2/README.md

 - Detect anomalies (extreme spikes)

 ### 🔹 4. **Additional regions**
 We can easily extend the pipeline to include:
-- ERCOT (Texas)
 - MISO
 - PJM
 - BPA